 Healthy lifestyle: Regular exercise, yoga, and meditation can prove beneficial.

 Conventional Treatment of Underactive Thyroid:

-As per conventional method supplement of thyroid hormone (thyroxine) is given to the patient externally, which is not wrong.
-But, in this treatment of underactive thyroid, the body gets used to external hormone and stops producing its hormone naturally in the required quantity.
+As per the conventional method, a supplement of thyroid hormone (thyroxine) is given to the patient externally, which is not wrong.
+But, in this treatment of underactive thyroid, the body gets used to external hormones and stops producing its hormone naturally in the required quantity.

 Our Experience In Treating An Underactive Thyroid At Life Force:

 As per Dr. Rajesh Shah’s rich experience and expertise in treating different cases of an underactive thyroid, homeopathy is highly effective in treating recently diagnosed cases of underactive thyroid.
 Since last more than 30 years at Life Force, we have been treating patients from 180 plus countries under the direct care of Dr. Shah.
 We have treated and documented a few hundred cases of different types of underactive thyroid.
 As per our experience, after using homeopathy, the patients of underactive thyroid in an early stage (up to 2 years of period) respond better to the treatment.
 Patients who are taking thyroid supplements for more than 2 years may not respond to homeopathic treatment in the same way.
 Homeopathic medicines stimulate the thyroid gland and improve thyroid function as well as offers you relief in the signs and symptoms.
 Once patients respond to homeopathic treatment, they may not need thyroid supplements for lifelong.